 Croatia Yacht Charter Planning Guide

-With dazzling waters, ancient towns and 1,400 islands to explore, Croatia continues to charm visitors year after year along its 350km coastline.
+With dazzling waters, ancient towns and 1,400 islands to explore, Croatia continues to charm visitors year after year with its 350km coastline.
 Within each white-washed town lies a vibrant history, often dating back to Medieval times, contrasting against the wide expanse of Adriatic full of undiscovered coves and bountiful islands.
 To charter a yacht in Croatia is to experience the Mediterranean as it once was.

 For centuries, Croatia was passed between the Illyrian, Roman, Christian, Venetian and Austrian empires, each leaving behind their own cultural impression.
-While Croatia is growing in popularity as a tourist destination, it still remains as one of Europe's best preserved destinations, especially when chartering a yacht.
+While Croatia is growing in popularity as a tourist destination, it still remains as one of Europe's best-preserved destinations, especially when chartering a yacht.

-Croatia Yacht Charter Destinations and Itineraries
+Croatia Yacht Charter Destinations

 Croatia is renowned for its natural beauty which mixes perfectly with the towns to provide you with a relaxing cruise with alternating the peace and beauty of nature with the medieval towns along the way.
 There are numerous picturesque coves, bays, and sandy beaches to visit during your cruise along the coastline.